Code-Institute-Submissions/Lomasney-Motors/README.md

 ## Features
  - General (navbar, logo, footer, social links, directions link, opening hours)
- - Home Page ( list of service quality, request a quote call to action)
+ - Home Page ( hero image, request a quote call to action)
- - About Page (paprgraph about company, images, location)
+ - About Section (paragraph about company, images, location)
- - Services (read more, services provided, prices, images)
+ - Services Section (Images, services provided)
- - Testimonials (reviews from customers, star rating, leave a review button)
+ - Testimonials Section (reviews from customers, star rating, leave a review button)
- - Contact Us (contact form, map)
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+ - Contact Us Section(contact form, opening hours, map) In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features